Health-Informatics-UoN/omop-lite/README.md

 Drop your data into `data/`, and run the container.

-## Environment Variables
+## Configuration

-You can configure the Docker container using the following environment variables:
+You can configure the container or CLI using the following environment variables:

 - `DB_HOST`: The hostname of the database.
 Default is `db`.
 - `DB_PORT`: The port number of the database.
 Default is `5432`.